 To be clear, an AirTag is not an iPhone, so it has no way to communicate with the Find My app or network or on its own.
 Instead, it connects to other devices on the Find My network using Bluetooth.
 To get a hit on Find My, a connected device needs to be within Bluetooth range of the missing AirTag.

 But that's the beauty of AirTag.
 Unlike, say, AirPods, it's not just your devices AirTags communicate with.
-Any NFC-enabled iPhone (i.e., iPhone 6 and newer) or smartphone can connect to your AirTag.
+Any device running at least iOS 14.5, iPadOS 14.5, or macOS Big Sur 11.1 can connect to your AirTag.
 That means all an AirTag needs to do to refresh its location on Find My is connect to a close-by device also on the Find My network.
 Think about how many millions of iPhones, iPads, and Macs there are that can do that.

 You can even place the AirTag in Lost Mode so that if someone finds it, all they have to do is tap and hold the top of their smartphone to the AirTag and wait for a notification that takes them to a webpage with your phone number and other information.
-That works for both iPhone and Android devices, so you'll have the help of virtually the entire smartphone community.
+That works for both iPhone and Android devices that support NFC, so you'll have the help of virtually the entire smartphone community.

 Apple does all of this with a focus on privacy, as well.
-All of the communication between your AirTag and strangers' products is completely encrypted and anonymous.
+All communication between your AirTag and a stranger's products is entirely encrypted and anonymous.
 No location data is stored in the AirTag.
 The AirTag's Bluetooth signal identifiers frequently rotate to prevent unwanted tracking.
-So there's no risk that your security will be compromised.
+So there's no risk that a hacker will compromise your security.

 They would tap the top of their NFC-equipped smartphone (iPhone or Android) on the white side of the AirTag, then hold until a notification appears.
 Open that, and they'll be redirected to a webpage that displays the information you added.
 It's not quite the same as an NFC business contact card that can help import contact details, but it's fun to play with.